 - Books, DVDs, and CDs can be self-published through CreateSpace.
 As an Amazon company, this is very well integrated with the Amazon retail site and is an easy, low-cost way to have a print edition of your book.
 It is a "print on demand" (POD) service, which means there is no requirement to purchase a certain number of copies.

-- Lulu provides POD service for books, as well as some eBook distribution (for the Lulu marketplace as well as NOOK and iBookstore).
-They also produce photo books and calendars.
+- Lulu provides POD service for books, as well as some e-book distribution.
+They also produce photo books and other products.

 - The print-on-demand service for books through CafePress is not really competitive compared to others, in terms of price, distribution, etc. However, CafePress handles many kinds of products (buttons, bumper stickers, hats, t-shirts, calendars, greeting cards, license plate frames, mugs...) and those products can potentially be used for creative marketing of your books.